Frequently Asked Questions

 To communicate with the server, your data should be sent as a JSON object.
 Each challenge will specify the key values you need to send, and the values will be the data you are working with.
 For example, say you want to send some data to a server to encrypt, you might send the object {"encrypt": "656e63727970746d796d657373616765"}, and the server would then reply {"encrypted_data": "0e0b1a191c091f080006000a18041e0e"}.

-Source code for these interactive challenges will sometimes be provided.
+Source code for these interactive challenges will usually be provided.
 The challenge function in the Challenge class will be called on your JSON-formatted input, and the server will process it accordingly.

 The source for the utils.listener module which runs dynamic challenges is available here.
-To run a challenge locally with it, you may additionally need to add the lines import builtins and builtins.Challenge = Challenge to the challenge scripts.
+To run a challenge locally with it, place the listener file in a utils/ directory then run the challenge file using Python.
+Then you can connect to the challenge port on your own localhost.

 How do the points/levels/trophies work?